Software AG today announced that it intends to acquire business process modeling (BPM) vendor IDS Scheer, a partnership

 With IDS Scheer's large SAP installed base -- one analyst estimated it at 60% -- the move has prompted questions as to why SAP didn't buy IDS Scheer and how SAP will react to the companies' combined middleware and BPM prowess.

-As integration and BPM continue to top the list of customer concerns, there has been speculation in the market that
+As integration and BPM continue to top the list of customer concerns, there has been speculation in the market that SAP was getting ready for an acquisition, and both Software AG and IDS Scheer came up on the list.

 In fact, not rattling SAP customers or their other partners too badly was the reason Software AG didn't acquire IDS Scheer outright straightaway, according to Clay Richardson, senior analyst at Cambridge, Mass.-based Forrester Research.